milonmaze/privacy-terms-observatory-beta/hiltonhonors3.hilton.com/en/policy/global-privacy-statement/index.html.md

 By using any of our products or services and/or by agreeing to this Statement, e.g. in the context of registering for any of our products or services, you understand and acknowledge that we will collect and use personal information as described in this Statement.

-Please note that this Statement does not apply to our processing of personal information on behalf of and subject to the instructions of third parties such as airlines, car rental companies and other service providers, companies that organize or offer packaged travel arrangements, marketing partners, or corporate customers.
+Please note that this Statement does not apply to our processing of personal information on behalf of and subject to the instructions of third parties such as airlines, car rental companies and other service providers, companies that organize or offer packaged travel arrangements, marketing partners, or certain corporate customers.

 1 Hilton Domestic Operating Company Inc. is the Hilton entity that is the data controller for all guest data and operates, among other things, Hilton’s marketing activities.
 Hilton Reservations Worldwide, L.L.C., which is a subsidiary of Hilton Domestic Operating Company Inc., processes the data you provide when making a reservation at a Hilton property and is a data controller for that information.
 Hilton Honors Worldwide LLC, which is a subsidiary of Hilton Domestic Operating Company Inc., operates the Hilton Honors loyalty program and is a data controller for that program.
 Hilton Domestic Operating Company Inc. is a subsidiary of Hilton Worldwide Holdings Inc.